pratamabayu/graff/docs/content/documentation/components/form.md

     <div class="form-field">
         <label class="form-label">Reason to join</label>
         <div class="form-control">
-            <textarea placeholder="e.g. I like the vision of your company and I wish my experiences can used here " class="form-input width-1/2 width-1/1@m" rows="5"></textarea>
+            <textarea placeholder="e.g. I like the vision of your company and I wish my experiences can be used here " class="form-input width-1/2 width-1/1@m" rows="5"></textarea>
         </div>
     </div>
     <div class="form-field">